Unit 5 Lab - Managing Users and Groups

 Can you identify their characteristics and permissions?

-the lab machine from the command line when you are done.
+Be sure to reboot the lab machine from the command line when you are done.